adamdbradley/foresight.js/README.md

 * Does not make multiple requests for the same image
 * Javascript library and framework independent (ie: jQuery not required)
 * Cross-browser and cross-platform
-* Image dimensions set by percent's will scale to the parent element's available width and device pixel ratio
+* Image dimensions set by percents will scale to the parent element's available width and device pixel ratio
 * Fully customizable through global configuration options and individual _img_ attributes
 * Default images will load without javascript enabled
 * Minifies down to roughly 5K